uccser/cs-field-guide/text/en/chapters/programming-languages.md

 processed_scores_file.close()
 ```

 This will generate a file that contains each student’s name followed by the result of adding their scores and dividing the sum by 5.
 You can try the code if you have python installed on your computer (it won’t work on the online interpreter, because it needs access to a file system).
-Just put the raw data into a file called “scores.txt” in the same format it was displayed above.
+Just put the raw data into a file called "scores.txt" in the same format it was displayed above.
 As long as it is in the same directory as the source code file you make for the code, it will work.

 This problem could of course be solved in any language, but some languages make it far simpler than others.
 Standard software engineering languages such as Java, which we talk about shortly, do not offer such straight forward file processing.
 Java requires the programmer to specify what to do if opening the file fails in order to prevent the program from crashing.
 Python does not require the programmer to do this, although does have the option to handle file opening failing should the programmer wish to.
 Both these approaches have advantages in different situations.
 For the teacher writing a quick script to process the quiz results, it does not matter if the program crashes so it is ideal to not waste time writing code to deal with it.
 For a large software system that many people use, crashes are inconvenient and a security risk.
 Forcing all programmers working on that system to handle this potential crash correctly could prevent a lot of trouble later on, which is where Java’s approach helps.